saeyslab/spotless-benchmark/README.md

 ```

 ### Benchmarking your own dataset
-Running the pipeline with the `run_dataset` mode requires a single-cell Seurat object (`sc_input`), a directory containing the spatial dataset(s) (`sp_input`), and the cell type annotation column (`annot`).
-By default the spatial data is assumed to be generated using *synthvisium* and the annotation column is *celltype*.
+Running the pipeline with the `run_dataset` mode requires a single-cell Seurat object (`sc_input`), the path to the spatial dataset(s) (`sp_input`), and the cell type annotation column (`annot`, default: celltype).
 We can run the standards in this way also.
 ```
 nextflow run main.nf -profile <profile_name> --mode run_dataset --sp_input "standards/gold_standard_1/*.rds" \
---sc_input standards/reference/gold_standard_1.rds --sp_type seqFISH
+--sc_input standards/reference/gold_standard_1.rds

 nextflow run main.nf -profile <profile_name> --mode run_dataset --sp_input "standards/bronze_standard_1-1/*.rds" \
 --sc_input standards/reference/bronze_standard_1_brain_cortex.rds
 ```
 ‼ Don't forget to put any directories with [glob patterns](https://www.malikbrowne.com/blog/a-beginners-guide-glob-patterns) in quotes.

-‼ To benchmark a non-*synthvisium* synthetic spatial dataset, see **"Synthvisium object structure"** on how you would have to structure it.
+‼ By default the spatial data is assumed to be a list of counts and the known proportions.
+See **"Synthvisium object structure"** for the structure, or check out the rds files in `unit-test/` for sample single-cell and spatial files.

 ### Generating synthetic datasets and benchmarking them
 `generate_and_run` takes two single-cell Seurat objects, one to generate the synthetic data (`synvis.sc_input`) and one to use as input in deconvolution methods (`sc_input`).
 It first makes use of `subworkflows/data_generation/generate_data.nf` to generate synthetic data with *synthvisium*.
 The arguments are assumed to be stored in a dictionary, so it may be easier to provide this in a separate yaml/JSON file.
 The four required arguments are: